platformsh/platformsh-docs/docs/src/configuration/app/web.md

 You can also examine the `.platform.app.yaml` files of the provided project templates for various common Free Software applications.
 See the various language pages for an index of available examples.

 The `web` key defines how the application is exposed to the web (in HTTP).
 Here we tell the web application how to serve content, including static files, front-controller scripts, index files, index scripts, and so on.
-We support any directory structure, so the static files can be in a subdirectory and the `index.php` file can be further down.
+We support any directory structure, so the static files can be in a subdirectory and the entrypoint of your application can be farther down.

 ## Commands